What Are the Benefits of Astaxanthin, and Should You Take It?

 What Are the Benefits of Astaxanthin?

-Astaxanthin is a potent antioxidant, which can help support wellness in the body, explains Rizzo.
+Astaxanthin is a potent antioxidant-like compound, which can help support wellness in the body, explains Rizzo.
 This is beneficial to address many health concerns.

 Astaxanthin has been studied for heart health because of its ability to help reduce oxidative stress.
 Experimental studies suggest that it may be beneficial in supporting heart health, but human studies are lacking, says Rizzo.
 “More research is currently being conducted, but the results look promising.”